DasEd955/tunerdesign-gpt/README.md

 # Tuner Design GPT — GPT from Scratch

-A ground-up implementation of the GPT architecture in Python, built component by component from first mathematical principles before a single PyTorch module was introduced.
+A ground up implementation of the GPT architecture in Python, built component by component from first mathematical principles before a single PyTorch module was introduced.
 Every abstraction in this repository, from scalar gradient descent to grouped query attention, was written and validated as a standalone unit before being composed into the final working language model.
-The result is a complete, end-to-end system that demonstrates the full engineering depth behind modern large language models: foundations, tokenization, a production-caliber transformer architecture, KV-cached autoregressive inference, and an AdamW training loop.
+The result is a complete, end-to-end system that demonstrates the full engineering depth behind modern large language models: foundations, tokenization, a production caliber transformer architecture, KV-cached autoregressive inference, and an AdamW training loop.

 ---